ruby-cube/rue/packages/signals/README.md

 Rue Signals explores how exposing signals as an interface (rather than keeping them hidden) can alleviate these issues by offering a more consistent handling of reactive variables and properties, eliminating the need for conversions and mental switches, as well as by making reactivity more explicit and therefore less unexpected.

 There are, of course, tradeoffs with this approach: The concept of signals adds an additional layer of complexity over the concept of reactivity, and creating consistency across reactive variables and properties requires a sort of middle-ground level of verbosity.
-However, this middle-ground verbosity serves to add clarity and explicitness to the reactivity system, improving maintainability in the long run.
+However, both of these serve to add clarity and uniformity to the reactivity system, improving maintainability in the long run.
 Above all, a consistent and unified model for reactive references will hopefully create more ease in the developer experience.

 <p align="right"><a href="#readme-top">[top]</a></p>

 ## Inspiration

 This library stands on the shoulders of giants.
-It is a mere tweaking of existing APIs and concepts from Vue.js, Solid.js, Angular, and VueUse.
-Vue’s documentation already lays out how to create signals from Vue refs here.
+It is a mere tweaking of existing APIs and concepts from [Vue.js](https://vuejs.org/guide/extras/reactivity-in-depth.html), [Solid.js](https://www.solidjs.com/guides/reactivity), [Angular](https://angular.io/docs), and [VueUse](https://vueuse.org/core/templateRef/).
+Vue’s documentation already lays out how to create signals from Vue refs [here](https://vuejs.org/guide/extras/reactivity-in-depth.html#connection-to-signals).

 <p align="right"><a href="#readme-top">[top]</a></p>